A Message From Our Executive Director

 Connecting to the Land Campaign

-The Why.
-We believe nature needs us – and we need nature.
-We aim to make thoughtful and accessible infrastructure improvements at our Bayshore Preserve near Shelton and our Inspiring Kids Preserve near Olympia.
 These planned infrastructure improvements will give individuals of all ages and abilities the opportunity to deepen their connection to nature and each other while reaping the physical and emotional benefits of spending time at these wonderful places.

-Inspiring Kids & Bayshore Preserves
+Inspiring Kids Preserve & Bayshore Preserve

 Through their diversity of habitats and rich human history, these preserves offer unique ways to engage a broad range of people in our community.
 Located near urban centers, they provide significant educational opportunities for local residents and students.